cantthinkofaname1029/Robotic-Arm/README.md

 ---------

 I've only included open loop control software at this point.
 The UART lines of each motor controller are currently connected in a single "bus" based topology.
 Each motor controller moves based on different byte values, thus allowing them to operate on the same bus without addressing or bus contention.
 A more roboust protocol will eventually be implemented.

+Replace the SoftwareSerial libraries in the arduino/libraries folder for the IDE with the included to ensure the Dynamexial servo works.